Roles reference

 What you get from Validator

-Findingdataclass — structuredseverity(info/warn/error/critical) +code+message+path+remediation.
-The CLI formats these uniformly.- Inherited
+Findingdataclass — structuredseverity+code+message+path+remediation.
+Theseverityfield accepts theSeveritystr-enum (info/warn/error/critical); the CLI formats these uniformly.- Inherited

 apply(actions)— summarizes findings by severity, writes to the validation report, sets the CLI exit code based on the maximum severity emitted.
-PluginTestHarness— 13 generic conformance tests run against your validator (subclass it in your test module).
-A Validator-specific subharness (ValidatorTestHarness) is on the SDK roadmap; until it ships, add your fixture-driven good/bad-contract assertions as additionaltest_*methods on the class.- Auto-discovery at
+ValidatorTestHarness(SDK 0.10.0) — subclass it (class TestMyValidator(ValidatorTestHarness): plugin_class = MyValidator) for the 13 generic invariants plus validator-specific conformance.
+Add your fixture-driven good/bad-contract assertions as additionaltest_*methods.- Auto-discovery at

 fluid validate— every validator registered viafluid_build.validatorsentry-point runs on every contract, no opt-in needed.